mbeliogl/Penny.io/Readme.md

 ## Additional Resources

 - [x402-technical-documentation] - In depth x402 protocol / technical implementation doc.
-- [Writer's Toolkit] - Short guide on how to success as a writer on Penny.
+- [Writer's Toolkit] - Short guide on how to success as a writer on Readia.
 - [Wallet_Mgmt] - How to safely manage your platform-connected wallets.

 ---